ehtas/refurb-prices-analyzer/README.md

    ```

 4. **Set up environment variables:**

-   No need to configure environment variables or secrets.
+   -No need to configure environment variables or secrets.
-   Rename config_template.py to config.py and add amazon your amazon api key
+   -Rename config_template.py to config.py and add amazon your amazon api key
-   Create market.db in root folder
+   -Create market.db in root folder

-5. **Run the application:**
+6. **Run the application:**
    ```bash
    streamlit run app.py
    ```